-Looking to rent an Airbnb property for the first time and need some Airbnb tips, tricks and hacks?
+Looking to rent an Airbnb or VRBO property for the first time and need some VRBO / Airbnb tips, tricks and hacks?

-Learn from our travel experiences to help your next Airbnb booking run smoother.
-Save money, have your Airbnb meet your expectations and enjoy your holiday more!
+Learn from our travel experiences to help your next VRBO/Airbnb booking run smoother.
+Save money, have your rental meet your expectations and enjoy your holiday more!

 What You'll Find in This Post

-Airbnb is changing the way people book their travel accommodations.
-Airbnb allows people to somewhat immerse themselves in the destination they are visiting.
+VRBON and Airbnb are changing the way people book their travel accommodations.
+They allow people to somewhat immerse themselves in the destination they are visiting.
 They can shop at the local stores, be away from the tourist spots if they want to, and feel what it is like to live in the place.

 With the changes in travel since COVID-19, people are looking to stay in dedicated apartments, condos, houses and rentals to feel safer.
 Have the ability to stay with just their bubbles and feel safer.
 Many Airbnb hosts are leaving extra days in-between booking to help their guests feel more confident in the cleanliness of their property.